salazr/My-Records/README.markdown

 ####Credit
-Greg Franko for the Backbone.js Require.js Boilerplate THREE.js project for the scene frameworks and renderers
+Greg Franko for the Backbone.js Require.js Boilerplate
+<br />THREE.js project for the scene frameworks and renderers

 ##### License
 Copyright (c) 2013 Josue Salazar